GMRS Information

 Radio Differences and Frequencies

 In late 2017, the FCC standardized the channel numbers/frequencies for FRS/GMRS.
-Any FCC-approved radio manufactured after October of 2017 is required to use the standardized channel numbering and corresponding frequencies.
+Any FCC-approved radio manufactured after October 2017 is required to use the standardized channel numbering and corresponding frequencies.
 This means that Midland, Cobra, Uniden, etc. all work together.

 Frequencies and Power (See the reference chart below)